pingcap/docs/_docHome.md

 <DocHomeSection label="TiDB" anchor="tidb" id="tidb">

 TiDB is an open-source, distributed, NewSQL database that supports Hybrid Transactional and Analytical Processing (HTAP) workloads.
 It is MySQL compatible and features horizontal scalability, strong consistency, and high availability.
-TiDB can be deployed on-premise or in-cloud.
+You can deploy TiDB on premises or in the cloud.

 <DocHomeCardContainer>